nchain/nchain/docker/README.md

 * 2020-07-16

 # Run in docker
-Run waykichain coind inside a docker container!
+Run nchain ncd inside a docker container!

 ## Install Dependencies
   * Docker 17.05 or higher is required